 Create specific, measurable goals

 Are you too broad when you set your year-long goals?
 Do you struggle with actually reaching your goals?
 When it comes to tips to help working moms reach their goals, let’s start with one of the most important aspects of goal-setting.
 You want to create S.M.A.R.T goals.
-Specific, Measurable, Achievable, Realistic, and Timely goals.
+Specific, Measurable, Achievable, Relevant, and Timely goals.
 Goals aren’t about the big-picture effort (use intentions for that).
 They are about laser focus.

 Don’t say, “Lose weight.”
 Instead say, “Lose 2 pounds each month.”
 Don’t put a goal of bigger clients.
 Say you want to work with one 5-figure client per quarter.

-Use the right mindset
+Embrace the right mindset

 Get yourself into the mindset of being ready to make it happen!
 Understand that you can attract the right clients or network.
 Focus on what you want more of.
 Don’t wait for things to simply happen; they rarely do.